mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 2. How does your character feel about historical wrongs?
 3. Would your character join a villain with just cause?
 4. What line won't your character cross, even for good reasons?

+## Relationship to Blood & Coin Campaign

+Shattered Oaths and Blood & Coin occur simultaneously in the same world:

+- **Shattered Oaths:** Central/Eastern Thaldros (Silverpine, Kaer Thandros, Raven's Keep)
+- **Blood & Coin:** Western Thaldros frontier (Crossroads, Border of Judgment)

+**Key Shared Elements:**
+- **Corvus Blackwood** appears in both.
+In Blood & Coin, he presents as a scholarly recruiter.
+In Shattered Oaths, he's known as "Lord Shadows," the assassin rebel leader.
+Both are the same person using different personas.
+- **The Unbound** operates cells across all of Thaldros.
+Each campaign shows different regional operations.
+- **Marcus Blackwood** (Blood & Coin refugee leader) is Corvus's younger brother—the "Lost Heir" mentioned in this campaign.
+- **The proxy war** between Thaldros and Aethoria-backed rebels (Blood & Coin's central conflict) serves as background context here.

+**If running for players who've played Blood & Coin:** They may recognize Corvus and the Unbound.
+This is intentional—reward their knowledge but don't assume it.

+{{pageNumber,auto}}
+\page

 ## Alternate Endings Overview